JadeMin/mcods/README.md

 # MCods
-MCods is a lightweight real-time web server allows all to download mods from your server folder.
+MCods is a lightweight real-time web server allows all to download mods from your server.
 ### Still in development, so there may be bugs.